Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

 At first, you might think they are butterflies or moths because they look attractive.
 But don’t let their looks fool you!
-These insects can cause significant damage.
-As a result, learning how to get rid of them is crucial.
+These insects can damage certain plants, especially grapevines.

-How to Get Rid of Lanternflies Naturally
+How to Get Rid of Spotted Lanternflies Naturally

 1. Scrape Off the Eggs